Question time: Have you gained substantial experience in UX (user experience) design—as in, to the point where you’re considering a career change?

 UX Strategist Toolkit

-As a UX designer, you usually work with various designing tools like Adobe Illustrator, Adobe XD, Photoshop, and Figma.
-As a UX strategist, you must deal with different strategic frameworks to meet business goals.
+While as a UX designer, you usually work with various designing tools like Adobe Illustrator, Photoshop, and Figma, as a UX strategist, you’ll need to deal with different strategic frameworks so you can meet business goals, and to know what these frameworks are—along with how to use them—a list of them is below.

-The BMC framework helps you better understand how a business and product creates, delivers, and captures value.
-This tool visually portrays and summarizes essential business activities to ensure they align with the overall value proposition.
+The BMC framework helps you get a better understanding of how a business and product creates, delivers, and captures value, and it’s a tool that visually portrays and summarizes essential business activities to make sure that they do in fact align with the overall value proposition.

-A VPM (Value Proposition Map) is a powerful tool that visually depicts key things that make up your product simply yet effectively.
-It eases communication between UX designers and product managers, helping understand the needs of both parties.
+A VPM (Value-Positioning Map) is a powerful tool, and it’s one that visually depicts key things that make up your product in a simple yet effective way.
+“What better way to get important information across!” you might say, and it does ease communication between UX designers and product managers, helping understand the needs of both parties and so helping pave the way towards good things ahead.

-You can use a stakeholder map to identify, analyze and prioritize the key stakeholders involved in a project.
-It's a power-interest matrix that helps you understand their perspectives and their level of influence in the project.
+You can use a stakeholder map to identify, analyze, and prioritize the key stakeholders involved in a project, and—like the other tools around it here—what this map does can’t be overstated in importance.
+It’s a power-interest matrix that helps you understand the stakeholders’ perspectives and their level of influence in the project and from there you can work with a far better idea of who sees what from which angle and how to suit their views and needs in a project.

-A product roadmap helps predict and plan the evolution of a product throughout a specific time.
-Using this tool, you can assess the priorities through the perspective of a user and business needs to ensure you record both in the same direction.
+A product roadmap helps predict and plan the evolution of a product throughout a specific time, and it’s a vital piece of kit to have for product managers, too.
+As a strategist, what you do with this map is you can assess the priorities through the perspective of a user and business needs to make sure you record both in the same direction.

-The Strategic Foresight Framework combines various tools that help identify emerging trends in an industry.
-These tools help avoid potential future risks your product might have to face while driving toward new opportunities.
+The Strategic Foresight Framework might sound like a super-tool and an indispensable thing to have on board, almost with crystal ball-like, preternatural powers, but it’s the real deal in that it combines various tools that help identify emerging trends in an industry.
+With these tools at your disposal, you can help avoid potential future risks your product might have to face while driving toward new opportunities.

-These will always remain your favorite tools as a UX strategist.
-With the help of presentation decks, you can effectively unify and present data, insights, and critical points of a business strategy.
+These aren’t decks of cards—in case anyone’s following on from the crystal ball reference above and thinks they’ve got forecasting powers as such—they’re slides and they will always remain your favorite tools as a UX strategist.
+With the help of presentation decks, you can effectively unify and present data, insights, and critical points of a business strategy and help everyone involved get—and stay on board—with what’s going on and what needs to be going on with brand efforts on a project.

 UX strategy = Business goals + User experience.

-First and foremost, familiarize yourself with the role's responsibilities, industry best practices, and essential tools.
-Once you've gained a solid understanding, evaluate your current standing and contemplate your next move.
+First and foremost, familiarize yourself with the role’s responsibilities, industry best practices, and essential tools—and once you’ve gained a solid understanding, it’s time to evaluate your current standing and contemplate your next move.

-With several years of professional experience as a UX designer, you are well-prepared to take on the role of a UX strategist.
+With several years of professional experience as a UX designer, you’ll be—or maybe already are—well-prepared to take on the role of a UX strategist.

 Apply for the UX Strategy course by the IxDF to learn more about how to become a UX Strategist.